awesomephant/blog/posts/2020-08-05-github-actions-wordpress.md

 My process for working on Wordpress sites now looks like this:

-1. I work on a local copy of the site[3]
+1. I work on a local copy of the site{% fn "I use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to run Wordpress locally."%}
 2. When I've made a change, I push it to Github
 3. The workflow we just defined checks out the repository
 4. It installs my dependencies and runs my build process
 5. It FTPs into my server and uploads the freshly-built files

 Just what I set out to do.

-## Notes
-{% footnotes %}
-1. I'm only dealing with the Wordpress theme here (i.e a single folder), but if you had a more complicated setup (maybe involving custom functions) you could extend this configuration to accomodate for that, too.
-2. I like using ```yarn run build``` instead of the actual gulp command here because it means that when I change my build process, I only have to update my ```package.json``` file and the Action will still work.
-It's also nice not to have to remember a whole bunch of different build commands as you switch between projects – it's always ```yarn build```.
-3. I use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to run Wordpress locally.
-{% endfootnotes %}